sanjibbehera/django_dashboard/README.md

 Once installed, use django-admin to create your base project and then create your application. django-admin startproject <project_name>
 python manage.py startapp <app_name>

+Additional Modules to be installed for the app's requirement. pip install psycopg2    ## Required to connect to Postgres DB. pip install djangorestframework   # Required to use CRUD operations via REST Framework. pip install markdown       # Markdown support for the browsable API. pip install django-filter  # Filtering support pip install django-crispy-forms  # Additional requirement to use Bootstrap in Django.